Skip to main content

 dataload_config

-Note: Changing these properties will directly impact the data loading process and can be used to increase or decrease performance.
-Increasing the maximum number of replicas may improve throughput but will also increase cloud costs, so adjust these values carefully based on your needs and budget.
+Note: Changing these properties directly impacts the data loading process.
+You can use these setting to manage performance.
+Increasing the maximum number of replicas can improve throughput, but also increases cloud costs.
+Adjust these values carefully based on your needs and budget.

 {